pixel

 Let’s take a look at how our relationships are indicators of our personal development.

 You’ll know that Darbella and I think that relating is not about relationships.
-(There is no such thing as ‘a couple.’
+(There is no such thing as ‘a relationship.’
 There’s just two individuals who choose how they are going to relate.)

 The purpose of a relationship: the best place to encourage personal growth for both of the people in the relationship.